brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 author: brechtbilliet
 comments: true
 ---
-Me and [Kwinten Pisman](https://blog.kwintenp.com/) were working on a workshop this weekend with the focus on Reactive applications with [Angular 2](http://angular.io), [RXJS](https://github.com/ReactiveX/rxjs) and [@ngrx](https://github.com/ngrx).
+[Kwinten Pisman](https://blog.kwintenp.com/) and me were working on a workshop this weekend with the focus on Reactive applications with [Angular 2](http://angular.io), [RXJS](https://github.com/ReactiveX/rxjs) and [@ngrx](https://github.com/ngrx).
 Something that can't miss in a reactive workshop are real-time updates.
 The application we are trying to make real-time is the [winecellar](http://winecellar.surge.sh) app (you can register an account here if you want to test it).

 To make this application real-time we changed some code in the node.js backend, but that's out of scope for this post.
 The cool thing is, that we only needed **6 lines of code** to make the frontend completely real-time.